You Can Discharge Income Taxes In Bankruptcy |Taxes and Bankruptcy

 If the taxing agency (whether the IRS, the state, or local government) tries to collect on tax debts discharged in bankruptcy or refuses to remove a tax lien that should be lifted, speak to your attorney.
 It may be necessary to file an action for violation of the discharge.
 Taxing authorities and other government entities are not exempt from laws protecting discharged debtors.

 Federal Statute of Limitations On Collection of Taxes.
 The Statute of Limitations on the collection of federal income taxes is ten years from the date the IRS assessed the taxes.
-After this period passes, the IRS cannot collect the remaining tax debt in most cases.
+After this period, the IRS cannot collect the remaining tax debt in most cases.
 IRC §6502.
 (To find the assessment dates, get an "account transcript" as described above.)
 As noted above, tax liens usually expire with the ten-year statute of limitations on collection.

 There is no statute of limitations if the IRS has filed suit against the taxpayer and reduced the lien to judgment.
 Fortunately, the IRS rarely seeks a judgment.
 Filing an offer in compromise, filing an appeal, signing an IRS Form 900 waiver (a voluntary extension), and some other actions can toll the Statute of Limitations and allow the IRS more time to collect.